mysticpants/AWSSQS-old/Lambda/README.md

 **Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) must be loaded.**

-This class can be used to perform actions on Lambda functions.
+This class can be used to invoke Lambda functions.

 ## Class Methods